Jennifer Lopez: Halftime: Release

 The film premiered as the opening night film at the Tribeca Film Festival on June 8, 2022, and on Netflix on June 14, 2022.

-The film debuted at #2 worldwide on Netflix on its second day of streaming, behind Hustle starring Adam Sandler.
+The film debuted at No. 2 worldwide on Netflix on its second day of streaming, behind Hustle starring Adam Sandler.

 Between June 12, 2022, and June 26, 2022, the documentary was watched for 27.25 million hours on Netflix.

 Reception

 Overall, the documentary has garnered positive reviews from film critics and the general public alike.
-The film has a 84% approval rating on Rotten Tomatoes based on 37 reviews.
+The film has an 84% approval rating on Rotten Tomatoes based on 37 reviews.
 Richard Roeper of the Chicago Sun Times gave the film 3 out of 4 stars, calling it "a solid, entertaining, insider's look at the life and times of a once-aspiring singer-dancer-actress from the Bronx who left home at 18 to pursue her dreams, got her first big break as a 'Fly Girl' on In Living Color, and for the last three decades has starred in some 40 major motion pictures and has sold more than 75 million records worldwide."
 Adam Green of The Detroit News called it "an inspirational look at someone who has overcome the odds and continues to fight to be taken seriously and to have her voice be heard."
 Peter Sobczynski of RogerEbert.com gave the film 2 out of 4 stars and concluded that it "is unlikely to majorly shift anyone's thoughts on Jennifer Lopez."